-I went ahead to build my own and came up with a few problems, and from looking at various forums it seems like alot of issues and only one briefly mentioned a possible solution, that not many people seemed to be able to figure it out.
+I went ahead to build my own and came up with a few problems, and from looking at various forums it seems like there are a number of issues, and only one post briefly mentioned a possible solution, but not many people seemed to be able to figure it out.
 So after getting it figured out I thought I'd share it.
 Total cost for project was £120.

 Please forgive some of my terminology/explanation, this is my first Arduino project, I haven't done many electrical projects at all (definately nothing like this) and this is my first time using the Simhub.
-I can't figure out how to embed a picture on this forum, is there a way instaed of doing the links?
 Anyway...